Scud Race

-Scud Race is an arcade racing video game released by Sega in 1996.
+Scud Race, known as Sega Super GT in North America, is an arcade racing video game released by Sega in 1996.
 It is the first racing game to use the Sega Model 3 hardware.
-Despite being released well within the lifetime of the Sega Saturn, no Saturn port was ever released.
+Despite being released well within the lifetime of the Sega Saturn, no Saturn port was ever announced.
 A Dreamcast port was announced for the system's 1998 launch lineup and was shown as a tech-demo in the Dreamcast Presentation in 1998, but was cancelled.

 Gameplay

 Scud Race came in either Twin or Deluxe cabinets, which can be linked together for up to eight players.
 The game was modelled after the BPR Global GT Series, featuring the cars of four prominent teams in the 1996 season.
 The game features four different courses of varying difficulty, though two are beginner level (daytime and nighttime).
 Just like Daytona USA, an arcade operator can put the game in Grand Prix or Endurance Mode for longer races.
 There has never been a console release, although there was a tech demo of this game for the Dreamcast in the late 1990s (which may have turned into the Sega GT series).

 The four Scud Race tracks are presented as an unlockable bonus in the Xbox version of OutRun 2, rearranged as a whole OutRun route instead of separate tracks with a number of laps each to race.

 The opponent cars, aside from the selectable cars at the main screen, are all Renault Alpine GTA/A610s.